georgbrown/wrapd-2d/README.md

 There are many optional arguments that can be provided to tune the algorithm and enable/disable particular features.
 For a complete list of options type:

     ./build/param --help

+## Viewer

+We have included a LIBIGL viewer to visualize the evolution of 2D embeddings across solver iterations.
+Triangle distortions in the embedding are color-mapped from grey to red (redder means more distorted).

+When using the viewer, the solver may be started/paused by pressing spacebar.
+It is also possible to advance a single iteration at a time by pressing 'i'.

+Note: The viewer is enabled by default.
+To disable it and run the code headless, pass the argument `-viewer 0`.

 ## Paper abstract